zxcalc/zxlive/README.md

 Then, you can run ZXLive by typing `zxlive`.

+Note that ZXLive requires the most recent development version of PyZX.
+If you already have a version of PyZX installed, first uninstall it with `pip uninstall pyzx`, and then run `pip install .` in the ZXLive folder (or manually install the latest PyZX version using `pip install @git+https://github.com/zxcalc/pyzx.git`).

 # Testing

 To ensure the quality and correctness of this project, several testing and linting tools are utilized.